paulphoenix01/personal-note/RHEL7.4-Contrail4.1-installation.md

 ```
 openstack baremetal configure boot
 for node in $(openstack baremetal node list -c UUID -f value) ; do openstack baremetal node manage $node ; done
+#Ignore this error if show, as long as baremetal node list show 'manageable'
+#The requested action "manage" can not be performed on node "01613eb8-ce12-4876-a4cd-31b193a9929b" while it is in state "manageable".
+(HTTP 400)
 ```
 ```
 [stack@undercloud ~]$ openstack baremetal node list